unixunion/libkplug-project-template/README.md

 # libkplug project template

+This is a simple template for [libkplug](https://github.com/unixunion/libkplug) based modular applications.

 ## src/

 Contains the source top level modules, and "binscripts" which are mapped to shell commands in setup.py

 ## config.yaml

-The libkplug / libksettings example yaml config is loaded from the 'cwd'.
+The libkplug/libksettings example yaml config'.
 It declares which plugins to load, along with any other generic key:value properties required by the application.

 ## dev run